Don’t waste your time doing yoga the way I did.

 - Ways of being that make you feel even better than you do after a general yoga class?

-Taking a private with a yoga instructor might cost a little more each time, but what you get are maximum benefits from a personalized yoga practice that over time, costs you LESS in time and effort.
+Taking a private with a yoga instructor might cost a little more, but what you get are maximum benefits from a personalized yoga practice that over time, costs you LESS in time, effort, & potential injury.
 You will learn body awareness.
 You will have the space to feel into the postures and nurture stretches longer, increasing their ability to heal your body.
 If you’re in pain, you’ll work with your instructor to find a position of comfort and release.
-If you aren’t able to do particular postures right at that moment, you’ll learn what to do instead (until maybe someday you can), and feel empowered about your choice to use appropriate modifications in group classes.
+If you aren’t able to do particular postures right at that moment, you’ll learn what to do instead and feel empowered about your choice to use appropriate modifications in group classes.
 Your practice will evolve from one week or month to the next, as you work one-on-one with your teacher.

 Your teacher might also help you examine the choices you make in your daily life–the negative stressors that might be contributing to aches and pains you’re currently experiencing.
 For example:

-- I encouraged one of my students who complained of back pain to aware of how she interacted with her child.
+- I encouraged one of my students who complained of back pain to pay more attention to how she interacted with her child.
 She noticed she was frequently bending over improperly, and when she became more mindful about her movements outside of yoga, her back pain ceased.

 - Another student presented with neck/shoulder tension.
 I noticed that every time she inhaled, she pulled her shoulders up to her ears.
-Working with proper breathing helped her find relief.
+Re-learning proper breathing techniques helped her find relief.

 I’ve always been a busy person, so I know that time is valuable.
-I also know that progress is encouraging and pain relief is heavenly.
+I also know that progress is encouraging, refreshing sleep is priceless, and pain relief is heavenly.